canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report-advanced.md

 We will do this by:

-- Creating a Kefir stream of the User's position or error messages.
+- Creating a Kefir stream of the User’s position or error messages.
 - Using that stream to create the `geoLocation` and `geoLocationError` properties.
 - Displaying the data of those properties in the template.

 ### What you need to know

 - The [geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation)
-  API allows you to request the user's position as follows:
+  API allows you to _request_ the user’s position as follows:

   ```js
   navigator.geolocation.getCurrentPosition(